SophiaBouchama/rec-eng-collaborative-filtering/README.md

 #### Computing Memory Based Predictions:

-Four prediction functions have been written called ‘basic’, ‘topk’, ‘no_bias’ and ‘topk_no_bias’.
+4 prediction functions have been written called ‘basic’, ‘topk’, ‘no_bias’ and ‘topk_no_bias’.
 They all have the following inputs as parameters: the appropriate similarity matrix, the type (‘user’ based or ‘item’ based) and the user-item matrix as a parameter.

 ##### 1) 'Basic' Predition (Baseline model):